top of page

 Moab Solstice Snake trail

-To the right of the juniper you'll find more petroglyphs, including two warriors, a snake, concentric circles, a half moon, a shield, and others.
+To the right of the juniper, there are more petroglyphs, including two warriors, a snake, concentric circles, a half moon, a shield, and others.

 Moab Solstice Snake trail